-Delivered by Life Education Queensland, the Healthy Eats program is a whole of school nutrition education program focused on increasing vegetable and fruit consumption among primary school children.
+Delivered by Life Ed Qld, the Healthy Eats program is a whole of school nutrition education program focused on increasing vegetable and fruit consumption among primary school children.

 Taking a place-based approach, and administered by Community Development Officers, Healthy Eats supports school communities to identify and implement a variety of initiatives, bespoke to the individual school needs, to empower students to make healthier food and drink choices.